ZDYnb/HDLBits_progress/README.md

 # HDLBits_progress
-You should learn IC Design now
+You should learn IC Design now.
+Starting from HDL coding.